TUDelft-MUDE/book/book/numerical_methods_for_PDEs/intro_to_pdes.md

 ## Types of boundary conditions

-Since the domain $\Omega$ is *finite*, boundary conditions are thus required and represent the influence of the outside world.
+Since the domain $\Omega$ is *finite*, boundary conditions are required and represent the influence of the outside world.
 Different types of boundary conditions can be applied on the boundary of $\Omega$.
 The most common occurring in practice are Dirichlet, Neumann and Robin conditions.